MustafaRaad/react-boilerplate/README.md

    - For queries: use `createDataTableHook<T>()` factory for paginated data
    - For mutations: use `createMutationHook<TVariables>()` factory (see `useUsers.ts` example)
    - Factory pattern eliminates boilerplate and ensures consistency
-3. Build UI under `src/features/foo/components` or `src/features/foo/pages`; reuse shared UI/DataTable/FormField.
+3. Build UI under `src/features/foo/components` or `src/features/foo/pages`; reuse shared UI/DataTable/GenericFormDialog with Field components.
 4. For dialogs: pass `namespace` and `fieldsDefinition` to `GenericActionDialog` (config generated internally)
 5. Register a route in `routeTree.ts` under `dashboardRoute` for protected pages.
 6. Add navigation item to `src/shared/config/navigation.ts` in `mainNavItems`.